ISE-AIFB/RoleTagger/README.md

 2. Downloading Wikipeida dump file and running [wikiextractor](https://github.com/attardi/wikiextractor) by `-l` flag to preserving the links.
 After running extractor, move the files to the `wikipediafiles` folder in the project root directory.
 3. Download `article_categories_en.ttl` from dbpeida download portal.
 Create a folder named `category` in the project root directory and move the file there.
 4. Download `skos_categories_en.ttl` from dbpeida download portal and move it to the the `category` in the project root directory.
+5. Download `redirectPage` from [this link](https://www.dropbox.com/s/plfyiz2cz7jgrgb/redirectPage?dl=0) and move it to `requirements` folder in the project root directory

 ## How to run the code
 **Running inside Eclipse**